Home

 Mar 2023

-Jacob Slack and Rahul Radhakrishna presented posters at the Ohio State University Chronic Brain Injury Day.
-Congrats to Jacob on earning the Best Graduate Student Poster Award under the Recovery theme.
+Jacob Slack presented a poster at the Ohio State University Chronic Brain Injury Day and earned the Best Graduate Student Poster Award under the Recovery theme.
+Congratulations Jacob!

 Jan 2023